 Parks dotted all across the city will be showing recent films, and along with some classics.

-This year is the 21st Annual World Music Festival Chicago on September 13-29.
+This year would be the 23rd Annual World Music Festival Chicago.

 This city-wide, multi-venue festival is perfect for music lovers and artists!

 It has a unique blend of different countries and cultures which makes it a great experience for locals and visitors.